Environment

 Headquarters Disaster Prevention Headquarters Training

-This training is being conducted with the aim of conducting an actual simulation of the action procedures of each team of the Headquarters Disaster Response Headquarters, which is responsible for activities such as ensuring the safety of human lives and preventing secondary disasters at the Headquarters in the event of an earthquake directly beneath the capital, and confirming and verifying whether the system will function effectively in the event of a disaster.
+This training is being conducted with the aim of confirming and verifying whether the disaster system will function effectively by conducting an actual simulation of the action procedures of each team of the Headquarters Disaster Response Headquarters, which is responsible for activities such as ensuring the safety of human lives and preventing secondary disasters at the Headquarters in the event of an earthquake directly beneath the capital.
 The training begins with the assembly of each team member of the Headquarters after the earthquake occurs, and after each team member quickly assembles and quickly prepares the equipment necessary for the headquarters' functions, the headquarters is then established.
 By each team member actually carrying out the procedures expected in the event of a disaster, such as the individual procedures according to their role, the headquarters members confirm and learn their own roles and procedures.

 At headquarters, information is collected on Fujikura employee safety, the status of buildings and infrastructure, surrounding traffic conditions, etc., and participants experience the difficulty and importance of organizing information through the consideration of countermeasures for various problems that arise, and issues for future improvement are identified.
 After the training is completed, the issues and points of reflection raised by each group, as well as areas for improvement for the next time, are shared and reflected in improvements to individual procedure manuals.